DHTMLX/docs-suite/docs/pagination/api/pagination_data_config.md

 # data

-@short: the data collection of a widget to set into the pagination
+@short: Required.
+The data collection of a widget to set into the pagination

 @signature: {'data: DataCollection;'}